-The Fairway in Harlem is set to close at the end of June, according to a report in Crain's New York Business that cites documents and "a person close to the matter."
+The Fairway in Harlem is closing at the end of June, according to a report in Crain's New York Business that cites documents and "a person close to the matter."

 The article (behind a paywall) says a store-closing sale could begin as soon as Friday, with the location closing "no later than June 30," per a filing with the state Department of Labor.